 - Improve water supply reliability and water quality for customers.

-- Develop a reliable, and drought-resistant water source to reduce dependency on purchased water supplies by maximizing the use and preserving the value of the City’s pre-1914 water rights.
+- Develop a reliable, drought-resistant water supply to reduce the City’s dependency on purchased water supplies by preserving the value and maximizing the use of the City’s pre-1914 water rights.

-- Provide cost effective operational flexibility to allow the City to respond to changes in source water quality, emergencies, and changes in climate and California Bay-Delta conditions.
+- Implement a cost-effective project that provides for operational flexibility and allows the City to quickly respond to changes in source water quality, emergencies, and changes associated with climate and California Bay-Delta conditions.

 What is Brackish Water Desalination?